This is one of my most read posts of all time. Times change. I updated the post and the reasons here. In the meantime, enjoy this original post.

 Here are 8 reasons churches who want to grow end up staying small:

-2. The leaders lacks a strategy.
+2. The leaders lack a strategy.
 Many churches today are clear on mission and vision.
 What most lack is a widely shared and agreed-upon strategy.
-You vision and mission answers the why and what of your organization.
+Your vision and mission answer the why and what of your organization.
 Your strategy answers how.
 And how is critical.
-Spend time working through you strategy.
-Be clear on how you will accomplish your mission and don’t rest until the mission, vision and strategy reside in every single volunteer and leader.
+Spend time working through your strategy.
+Be clear on how you will accomplish your mission and don’t rest until the mission, vision, and strategy reside in every single volunteer and leader.

 3. True leaders aren’t leading.
 In every church, there are people who hold the position of leadership and then there are people who are truly leaders (who may not hold any position in your church).
 Release people who hold titles but aren’t advancing the mission and hand the job over to real leaders.
 Look for people who have a track record of handling responsibility in other areas of life and give them the job of leading the church into the future with you.
 If you actually have leaders leading, it will make a huge difference.

 4. Volunteers are unempowered.
 Sure, small churches may not have the budget to hire other staff, but you have people.
 Once you have identified true leaders, and once you’re clear on your mission vision and strategy, you need to release people to accomplish it.
 Try to do it all yourself and you will burn out, leave or simply be ineffective.
 Empower volunteers around an aligned strategy and you will likely begin to see progress.

 5. The governance team micromanages.
 If you need permission every time you need to buy paper towels or repaint an office, you have a governance issue.
 Most boards who micromanage do so because that’s where most people simply default.
 You need a board who guards the mission and vision and empowers the team to accomplish it and then gets out of the way.
 This post on governance from Jeff Brodie is gold.